5 Coat Warning Signs of Illness in Dogs & Cats

 In the home routine, heartworm prevention fits best as a calendar habit paired with annual testing as advised by the clinic.
 Missed doses are common when prevention is treated like an “as needed” product rather than a baseline.
 Owners should also note travel history, mosquito exposure, and any new cough or exercise reluctance, because those details change a veterinarian’s risk assessment.
 Keeping receipts or reminders creates a more uniform plan than relying on memory.

-Why Parasites Keep Itch and Infections Going
+Why Do Parasites Keep My Dog Itchy and Infected?

 Case Vignette: the Itchy Dog with No Fleas Seen